MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/oct/oct-2016-help-add-account-and-account-settings-dialog-box.md

 ms.collection: Ent_O365
 ms.custom: Ent_Office_VL
 ms.assetid: 274b8048-06ae-4dbc-8abe-c2da48a40724
-description: "If you are adding a new account, select the type of account to add, and then choose Next."
 ---

 # Office Customization Tool (OCT) 2016 Help: Add Account and Account Settings dialog box